marun790/Kubernaties/README.md

 * main thing is selector.matchLabels must be eqal to template.metadata.labels, the object pick the pod
 * to delete the pod we have to delete the deployment first, as we having 'type: RollingUpdate' deployment will do pod createion continuesly.
+* With  deployment image replaecement will make issue, rebuilding image with same version will not replace the deployment image version / registory.
 * Comlplete Spec : https://github.com/marun790/k8s-guide/blob/master/deployment-sample.yml

 * Basic Spec: